 What does a culture look like after it undergoes a series of revolutions—sexual, linguistic, artistic, political—in short succession?
 To answer this question, this course surveys the Russian novel throughout the long twentieth century.
 During this tumultuous era, Russian authors continued the tradition started by Aleksandr Pushkin, the father of Russian literature, of using the word as a forceful means of resistance.
 An integral part of the formation of Russia’s national identity as it grew more prominent in world affairs in the nineteenth century, the continued evolution of this novelistic tradition in the twentieth century is one of the best means to understand the character of this epoch, as well as present-day conditions in Russia.
 We will examine selected novels in terms of their literary, social, and historical contexts and will highlight such issues as revolution, repression, emigration, trauma, forms of resistance, the artist’s role in society, Russia’s relationship to the West, and Russia’s national identity.

 The End of History: Contemporary Russian Culture

 Hailed as the “end of history” and “the greatest geopolitical tragedy of the 20th century,” the fall of the Soviet Union forced Russia to reconcile a past that had long been suppressed with a present reality full of possibility.
 We’ll discuss works that address contemporary issues (Putinism, protests, refugees, corruption) and resurrect historical traumas (the Civil War, the Stalin years, the Leningrad Siege, Chernobyl) to understand Russia today.
-This course features a wide range of texts: fiction, non-fiction, oral histories, poetry, art, performance, and film.
-We will also have the opportunity to speak with some of the figures whose work we’ll examine.
-No knowledge of Russian required.
+This course includes a wide range of texts: fiction, non-fiction, oral histories, poetry, art, performance, and film.

 The Russian Novel: The Classic Tradition